top of page

 Photo: Josseph Amado

 My own way into fitness started with injury rehab, many years after I started dancing.
-After several months off the dance floor, while actively doing rehabilitation exercises, I discovered upon my return that my balance, posture, and pivoting technique had dramatically improved.
+After several months off the dance floor, while actively doing rehabilitation exercises, I discovered upon my return that my balance, posture, and pivoting technique have dramatically improved.
 And it all happened without a single dance drill!
-That episode not only prompted me to start fitness certification and shifted my professional career but also made me reconsider the dance training that I was taking myself, as a social Argentine tango.
+That episode not only prompted me to start fitness certification and shifted my professional career but also made me reconsider the dance training both as a student and instructor.

 IMG_2236_edited.jpg